mbround18/valheim-docker/docs/getting_started_with_mods.md

   | BepInExFull | This will install [BepInEx Full from this package](https://valheim.thunderstore.io/package/1F31A/BepInEx_Valheim_Full/) and contains a modern set of components with some extras for expanded mod compatibility. |
   | ValheimPlus | This will install [Valheim Plus from this repository](https://github.com/valheimPlus/ValheimPlus) and included BepInEx as a basic version with the most common set of components |

-2. If you wish do not with to use additional odin.mods, you can skip this step.
-Otherwise, in order to install additional odin.mods you can use the `MODS` variable.
+2. If you wish do not with to use additional mods, you can skip this step.
+Otherwise, in order to install additional mods you can use the `MODS` variable.

   Example of MODS, this example is slimmed down to go over the `TYPE` and `MODS` variable.